Macrometacorp/macrometa-connector-databricks/README.md

 ## Considerations

 - When mapping from a Macrometa Array to Spark Array, we are using ArrayType which is a collection data type that extends the DataType class which is a superclass of all types in PySpark.
 All elements of ArrayType should have the same type of elements.
+- When inferring schema, the connector retrieves the first 50 documents from a collection and chooses the most common one between them
 ## How to install the Macrometa Databricks Connector

 1. Clone the Macrometa Spark Streaming Connector project from GitHub: